Accessible Widget

 What we think a good worker looks like

-The Disability Action Hall has been working hard on advocating for services that we need for a long time.
-Back in 2006 we offered a course on what a good worker and agency look like.
+The Disability Action Hall has been working hard to advocate for the services we need for a long time.
+In 2006, we offered a course on what a good worker and agency looked like.
 To view some of that work, visit this link

-Our government will be making some changes to Persons with Developmental Disabilities (PDD) Services.
-To help us understand these changes over the next two years, learn about these changes on the government website or check out Envision the Future (a group of concerned citizens, services providers, family members and PDD working together to address better help for Albertans).
+Our government made some changes to Persons with Developmental Disabilities (PDD) Services.
+To help us understand these changes over the next two years, learn about these changes on the government website or check out Envision the Future (a group of concerned citizens, services providers, family members, and PDD working together to address better help for Albertans).

-We also sit on a provincial advisory to talk about how services can look for people with developmental disabilities.
+We also sat on a provincial advisory to discuss how services can look for people with developmental disabilities.
 We meet twice a year to help talk to the government.
+However, since then, the group no longer meets.

-There has been some media coverage to help remind the government to plan with community before making big changes.
-Watch 'We the People' video to hear about why its important to be part of community!
+There has been some media coverage to help remind the government to plan with the community before making big changes.
+Watch the 'We the People' video to hear why being part of the community is essential!

 Media coverage about the Change Initiative and Cuts to PDD from 2013

-Here is community reaction to the webcast made on April 15th about the changes:
+Here is the community reaction to the webcast made on April 15th about the changes:

 Tweet from MLA Rachael Notley, April 15th